-At the turn of the last century, the tree to which every Hass avocado in the world can trace its lineage, The Hass Mother Tree, succumbed to root rot at the ripe old age of 76.
-At the time of her death her progeny accounted for 95% of the avocados grown in California and 80% grown worldwide.
+At the turn of the last century, the tree to which every Hass avocado in the world can trace its lineage, The Hass Mother Tree, succumbed to root rot at the age of 76.
+The tree was planted in the late 1920’s from a seed bought by Rudolph Hass in 1926 from A. R. Rideout of Whittier, California.

-So Hass named the avocado variety after himself, took out a patent, and signed an agreement with a local nursery to grow and promote Hass-branded avocados.
-Success was immediate.
-Not only did most people find the Hass variety superior to the Fuerte, the variety also bore more fruit and matured at a different time of year, giving it a distinct competitive advantage in the marketplace.
+So Hass named the variety after himself, took out a patent, and signed an agreement with a local nursery in order to grow and promote Hass-branded avocados.
+Success was almost immediate.

 Today, Hass avocadoes account for over 95% of the avocados grown in California and over 80% grown worldwide.